 - Expanding the markets for alternatives to factory farm products;

 - Pursuing legislative changes to ban the worst practices on factory farms;

 - Working with major corporations on policies to eliminate or reduce the use of factory farm products;

 - Conducting undercover investigations that generate mainstream media coverage to expose the public to the worst abuses occurring on factory farms;

 - Operating animal sanctuaries that provide safe haven for victims of animal abuse and educational opportunities for the public.

-In addition to financial donations, this year the company donated its soaps and other products to virtual conferences, educational events, fundraisers, and animal sanctuaries.
-The company continues to serve its on-site employees free, vegan organic lunches daily, and this year launched its first Regenerative Organic Certified vegan product – Regenerative Organic Coconut Oil.
+In addition to its philanthropy program, Dr. Bronner’s also highlighted select animal advocacy organizations on its online store in 2021, allowing consumers to donate a portion of their purchase to Encompass, La Raza, and Vegan Outreach.
+The company also donated its soaps and other products to virtual conferences, educational events, fundraisers, and animal sanctuaries.
+The company continues to serve its on-site employees free, vegan organic lunches daily, and this year launched a new vegan, organic and fair trade food product—Magic All-One Chocolate.

 About Dr. Bronner’s